microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-replyall.md

 |:---------------|:--------|:----------|
 |comment|String|A comment to include.
 Can be an empty string.|

-When specifying the body in MIME format, provide the MIME content with the applicable Internet Message Headers, all encoded in **base64** format in the request body.
+When specifying the body in MIME format, provide the MIME content with the applicable Internet message headers, all encoded in **base64** format in the request body.
 This method loads the sender and all recipients of the original message as recipients of the new message.

 ## Response

 If successful, this method returns `202 Accepted` response code.
 It does not return anything in the response body.

-If the request body includes malformed MIME content, this method returns `400 Bad request` and the following error message: `Invalid base64 string for MIME content`.
+If the request body includes malformed MIME content, this method returns `400 Bad request` and the following error message: "Invalid base64 string for MIME content".

 ## Examples
 ### Example 1: Reply-all in JSON format to a message